A Traditional Cultural Property Expert works with and alongside native communities to research and preserve cultural heritage.

 What Is the Average Traditional Cultural Property Expert Salary?

-Salary information is likely to reflect archaeological data from BLS too.
-The median salary for this type of professional according to 2015 statistics was $61,220.
+Traditional cultural property experts, who fall under the broader BLS category of anthropologists and archaeologists, earned a median salary of $66,130 as of May 2020.
 Salary will depend on level of experience and qualification, but the research-heavy nature of this role could mean higher than average salaries compared to the rest of the discipline.
-The lowest 10% earned $35,440 and the highest earned $97,040.
-However, these top end and bottom end Traditional Cultural Property Experts are more likely to have a salary towards the low-median range of the scale.
-The top paying area was Federal government with an average $74,860.
-Engineering services paid $61,070.
-Management scientific technical consulting was third with $58,510.
-State government is fourth with $56,650 and R&D social sciences (the most likely pay grade for this role) at $54,390.
+The lowest 10% earned less than $40,800 and the highest earned more than $102,770.
+However, these top end and bottom end Traditional Cultural Property Experts are more likely to have a salary towards the low-median range of the scale.*

 Cultural Property Expertise Jobs & Job Description